 Balloon Place Setters — A fun way to designate seats at the table is to write each child’s name on a different colored helium balloon and tie one to each of the chairs at the table.

-Carnival Games Party Supplies
+Carnival Spectacular Party Supplies

 Carnival Decorating Kit